baxpick/cpctelera_example/README.md

 ## Using the Pre-built Docker Image

-Pre-built Docker images are available on Docker Hub:
+A pre-built multi-architecture Docker image is available on Docker Hub:
-*   `braxpix/cpctelera-build-x86_64-cpc` (for x86_64 / amd64 systems)
-*   `braxpix/cpctelera-build-arm64-cpc` (for arm64 / aarch64 systems, like Apple Silicon Macs)

-You can also use the build script (`docker/build_and_upload.sh`) locally to build an image for your specific architecture if needed.
+*   `braxpix/cpctelera-build-cpc` (Supports `linux/amd64` and `linux/arm64`)

+You can use tags like `braxpix/cpctelera-build-cpc:latest` or `braxpix/cpctelera-build-cpc:1.0`.

 ## Running a Build

-To build the `platformClimber` example project using the pre-built Docker image, on macOS with silicon chip, run the following command:
+To build the `platformClimber` example project using the pre-built Docker image, run the following command from the root of this repository:

 ```bash
 docker run -it --rm \